docmost/docs/docs/introduction.md

 Yes, we have an enterprise version with SSO integration.
 Contact <a href="mailto:sales@docmost.com">sales@docmost.com</a> to purchase an enterprise license.

 **Got anymore questions?**
-Feel free to email me at _philip at docmost.com_.
+Feel free to email the founder: philip@docmost.com.